go-opencv/go-opencv/README.md

 ## [WIP] OpenCV2

 After OpenCV 2.x+, the core team no longer develop and maintain C API.
 Therefore, CGO will not be used in CV2 binding.
 Instead, we are using SWIG for wrapping.
-The support for OpenCV2 is currently under development.
+The support for OpenCV2 is currently under development, and whole code will be placed under `gocv` package.

-If you want to use CV2's API, please refer to the code under `opencv2/` directory.
-There has no too much document for CV2 wrapper yet, but you can still find the usage example in `*_test.go`.
+If you want to use CV2's API, please refer to the code under `gocv/` directory.
+There is no too many documents for CV2 wrapper yet, but you can still find the example usages in `*_test.go`.

-Note that the basic data structures in OpenCV (e.g., `cv::Mat`, `cv::Point3f`) are wrapped partially for now.
-For more detail on how to use these types, please refer to [GcvCore's README](opencv2/gcv_core/README.md).
+Please also note that the basic data structures in OpenCV (e.g., `cv::Mat`, `cv::Point3f`) are wrapped partially for now.
+For more detail on how to use these types, please refer to [GoCV's README](gocv/README.md).

 ## Example